 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors at St Paul's Walden Primary school and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
+This policy applies to all staff, volunteers and governors at Hobletts Manor Infants' and Nursery School and is consistent with national duties outlined in Keeping Children Safe in Education 2023 and local expectations expected within Hertfordshire Safeguarding Children Partnership Procedures Manual.
 Our Child Protection (CP) policy and procedures also apply to extended school and off-site activities.

-St Paul's Walden Primary school plays a crucial role in preventative education.
+Hobletts Manor Infants' and Nursery School plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/ misandry, homophobia, biphobia, transphobia and sexual violence/ harassment.
 This will be underpinned by our:

 - Behaviour Policy

 - Pastoral support system

 - Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships

-- · Boundaries and consent
+- Boundaries and consent

 - Stereotyping, prejudice, and equality

-- Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour)

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

+- What constitutes sexual harassment and sexual violence and why they're always unacceptable.